ikitcheng/twitter_nlp_ONS/README.md

 - Data preprocessing:
   - cleaning hashtag lists
   - write script to format csv's that Nisha has generated into format that the preprocessing code can use for wordcloud generation
+  - find a list of English words to use for tweet filtering
 - Data analysis:
   - wordcloud related stuff for hashtags and tweets --> specifically do a wordcloud of the text of the tweets